 I also host monthly Q&A calls that are well-attended and well-received (which shows to me that they’re valuable to my members).
 I tend to spend an hour or more answering members’ questions as best I can.
 It gives me a chance to get to know who’s taking the course and it gives members a chance for a personal answer to their questions.

 These calls also help inform me of what’s missing, what needs to be redone (if it’s not making sense) and what the members are focused on.
-The software I use to host these calls is crowdcast.io, which is free and connects to Google Hangouts (also free).
+The software I use to host these calls is crowdcast.io.
 I just mark each event as unlisted, so only members can watch.

 My course costs $300 but there are discounts codes everywhere to get it for $200 (NOTE: there are no longer any discount codes for the course).